 - Personal contractor and vendor employee's vehicles are not to be utilized to enter the Virginia State University work site.
-The VSU Project Manager or VSU Safety Manager must approve exceptions. - A properly completed Vehicle visitors Pass must be displayed in plain sight on all vehicle rearview mirrors while on-site. - Every vehicle operator must have a valid driver's permit to operate any vehicle on Virginia State University property. - All operators authorized to operate vehicles on Virginia State University property must observe all posted driving instructions, warnings, and posted speed limits. - No vehicle shall park on the grass, sidewalks, fire lane, loading dock, reserved parking space or any unauthorized area.
+The VSU Project Manager or VSU Safety Manager must approve exceptions. - Approved contractor or vendor cars and trucks must have the contractor or vendor's company name clearly identified on the vehicle doors.
+A properly completed Vehicle Pass must be displayed in plain sight on all vehicle rearview mirrors while on-site. - Every vehicle operator must have a valid driver's permit to operate any vehicle on Virginia State University property. - All operators authorized to operate vehicles on Virginia State University property must observe all posted driving instructions, warnings, and posted speed limits. - No vehicle shall park on the grass, sidewalks, fire lane, loading dock or any unauthorized area.

-- The following additional vehicle rules are to be observed. - Vehicle operators and passengers are to wear seat belts. - Operator is not to allow riders on vehicles unless designed for safe riding. - Riding in rear of a truck is prohibited unless seating is provided with seat belts. - Operator is to obey Virginia State University posted speed limits and stop signs. - Operator is to shut off motors when refueling. - Personnel are to mount and dismount the vehicle only when it is stopped. - Personnel are to keep arms, feet and bodies inside the vehicle. - Operator is to inspect the vehicle for safe operation each day before use. - Virginia State University Police may thoroughly inspect vehicles upon site entry and exit.
+- The following additional vehicle rules are to be observed. - ♦ Vehicle operators and passengers are to wear seat belts. - Operator is not to allow riders on vehicles unless designed for safe riding. - Riding in rear of a truck is prohibited unless seating is provided with seat belts. - Operator is to obey Virginia State University posted speed limits and stop signs. - Operator is to shut off motors when refueling. - Limit a maximum of 3 people on any standard bench seat, and 1 per bucket seat. - Personnel are to mount and dismount the vehicle only when it is stopped. - Personnel are to keep arms, feet and bodies inside the vehicle. - Operator is to inspect the vehicle for safe operation each day before use. - Virginia State University Police may thoroughly inspect vehicles upon site entry and exit.